PhysicalAddons/physical-starlight-and-atmosphere-docs/psa/docs/getting-started.md

 ## First Run
 - Locate _Physical Starlight and Atmosphere_ panel in [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
 (also called _N Panel_).
 Click on the tab _Atmosphere_ to reveal it.
-- Enable addon by ticking the uppermost checkbox _Atmosphere_.
+- Enable addon by ticking the uppermost checkbox.

 !!! important
     To see the sky, you have to be in "Rendered" Viewport Shading mode (click on the 4th sphere in the list up in the right corner of 3D viewport)